 6.7 Existing servicing arrangements should be retained with future arrangements agreed with the Environment Agency and the Local Highway Authority.
 All public footpaths along the route will be required to link into new and existing town centre streets to aid movement.
-Consideration should be given to any opportunities to link the River Croal to the Beeline cycle network.
+The council will look at extending the Bee Network along the route where achievable and in support of wider town centre Bee Network proposals